 Hi.
 I hope that you're having a wonderful holiday season.
-My blog has moved to Culture Tantrum, so please feel free to visit me over there.
+My blog has moved to Culture Tantrum, so please feel free to visit me there.

 Hi.
 I hope that you're having a wonderful holiday season.
-My blog has moved to Culture Tantrum, so please feel free to visit me over there.
+My blog has moved to Culture Tantrum, so please feel free to visit me there.

 I don’t know much about comics, but I enjoy reading them and am inspired by the local creators who work hard to build a strong scene.
 When I heard there was a panel called “A Voltron That Has Yet to Assemble: The Columbus Comics Scene Past, Present, and Future” at CCAD’s Mix comics symposium, I had to attend.

 Moderated by James Moore (2-Headed Monster Comics), the panel included Bob Corby (S.P.A.C.E.), Ken Eppstein (Nix Comics), Jenny Robb (Billy Ireland Cartoon Library & Museum), and Jeffrey Stang (The Laughing Ogre).
 Tom Spurgeon (The Comics Reporter) was the featured guest.
 As I typed notes, the guy next to me and the lady in front of me doodled cartoons of the panelists.

 Spurgeon, the lone panelist not living in Ohio, offered a refreshing perspective.

 “Columbus has all of the earmarks of a classic emerging comics scene,” he said.
 “It was always this terrifying weird city that people talked about but no one knew about, sort of like the South Carolina of cities.”

 He referenced our nationally known comic shops and matter-of-fact cosmopolitanism (Ha!
 He knows us.)
 Thanks to our large volume of students and institutional support, he thinks Columbus is a “potential juggernaut” in the comics world.